2 Jul 1776 |

 9 Jul 1778 |

-the engrossed copy of the Articles of Confederation and Perpetual Union is signed and ratified by the delegates of New Hampshire, Massachusetts, Rhode Island, Connecticut, New York, Pennsylvania, Virginia, and South Carolina in the Continental Congress, session of the Congress, Philadelphia, Pennsylvania (Journals of the Continental Congress, 11:677) |
+the engrossed copy of the Articles of Confederation and Perpetual Union is signed and ratified by the delegates of eight states in the Continental Congress—New Hampshire, Massachusetts, Rhode Island, Connecticut, New York, Pennsylvania, Virginia, and South Carolina—at the session of the Congress held on 9 Jul 1778 in Philadelphia, Pennsylvania (Journals of the Continental Congress, 11:677) |

 1 Mar 1781 |

-the states of Connecticut, Delaware, Georgia, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, and Virginia constituted a confederation under the name of the United States of America in accordance with the Articles of Confederation and Perpetual Union (effective upon the completion of the ratification on 1 Mar 1781) (Journals of the Continental Congress, 9:907-925, 19:213-223) [2] |
+the states of Connecticut, Delaware, Georgia, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, and Virginia constituted a confederacy under the name of the United States of America in accordance with the Articles of Confederation and Perpetual Union (effective upon the completion of the ratification on 1 Mar 1781) (Journals of the Continental Congress, 9:907-925, 19:213-223) [2] |

 1 Mar 1781 - |